You are currently viewing What to Wear on a Field Trip in Italy as a Female Engineer

 Italians don’t have a formal dress code.
 However, they adapt what they wear to where they are going and what they are doing.
 Of course, you can interpret this as a dress code.
 It actually is a very tricky one, especially when you don’t know the places where you will go.

 To get an idea of what this adaptation means, let me give you two everyday examples.
-Italian women won’t go out for dinner in Bermudas or super-mini, Keds and a t-shirt.
+Italian women won’t go out for dinner in Bermuda or super-mini, old school sneakers and T-shirt outfit.
 Slacks and a button-down shirt with nice accessories and jewelry are the minimum to get away with as a woman.
 You may even get a look in a very fancy upscale and expensive restaurant.
-It is also a no-no to enter a cathedral with a sleeveless top or a trendy off-shoulder or cold-shoulder top.
-These shoulder-free styles are also a no-no at professional meetings.

 For the meetings a summer business casual look is appropriate, for instance, dark straight jeans with a white button down shirt, a very good quality leather belt, and a light summer wool or cotton blazer.
 Of course, given the climate, a linen blazer would be best.
 However, they wrinkle easily, and wrinkles are never in style.
 Alternatively, instead of blue jeans you could go with white denim and a light blue button down shirt plus black or navy light summer wool blazer.
 A vertical striped button-down shirt in neutral colors is fine too.